George Ogăraru

-George Ogăraru (born 3 February 1980 in Bucharest) is a retired Romanian footballer and current manager who holds a UEFA Pro Licence.
-His position on the pitch was right defender.
+George Cristian Ogăraru (born 3 February 1980) is a former Romanian professional footballer who played as a right back, currently technical youth center director at Liga II club CSA Steaua București.

 Club career

 Ogăraru is one of the players that were promoted by Steaua București's youth club.
 He started his professional football career playing for Steaua at 18 years old.
 He debuted in Divizia A on 28 November 1998 in a victory against Olimpia Satu Mare with 3–0.
 In his first and second seasons at Steaua he was a substitute player and played only 7 games but did not score any goals.

-In the 2000–2001 season he was signed by CSM Reșița in Liga II, where he played in 25 games and scored once.
+In the 2000–01 season he was loaned at CSM Reșița in Divizia B, where he played in 25 games and scored once.

-He came back in the next season 2001–2002 in Liga 1 not playing for Steaua or Reșița but for Oțelul Galați.
+He was loaned again in 2001–02 season, this time at Oțelul Galați.
 There he played 20 games and scored a goal.

 In 2002 when Mihai Stoica, the president of Oțelul Galați became the general manager of Steaua, he took Ogăraru with him at his first team.
 Ogăraru became a basic player in Steaua's first eleven and in a few years his value grew very much.
-On 7 June 2006 Ogararu won the Divizia A Championship and also played his last game for FCSB in the win against FC Vaslui with 4–0.
+On 7 June 2006 Ogararu won the Divizia A championship and also played his last game for Steaua in the win against FC Vaslui with 4–0.

-He played for FCSB in UEFA Cup in 30 games but did not score any goal.
+He played for Steaua in UEFA Cup in 30 games but did not score any goal.
 The best seasons in UEFA Cup were in 2004–2005 when they qualified from the groups and succeeded to eliminate in the next tour Valencia, the ex-winner of UEFA Cup and especially in the season 2005–2006 when they played in the semifinals but they were defeated by Middlesbrough after the away-match in England ended 4–2 for Boro.

-He played in Romania's Divizia A for Romanian giants Steaua București between 1998 and 2000 and again between 2002 and 2003, winning the Cupa României in 1999.

-After his move to Ajax he declared that he will one day return to FCSB.